wifinigel/wlan-extcap-win/README.md

    2. Locate the interface called 'WLAN Pi remote capture (Win)'
    3. Click the small cog icon next to the interface to configure your capture session ![Interfaces][Interface_Image]
 7. Once your capture is complete, if you'd like to change the capture configuration, hit File -> Close and select the configuration cog again to set session parameters

+(* Assumed defaults: credentials are wlanpi/wlanpi, connection via local USB OTG (so WLANPii IP address is 192.168.42.1), wireless intrface is wlan0, WLANPi time is set from laptop - these can be changed from the GUI.
+To make permanent default changes, you will ned to edit the wlanpidump.bat file yourself - docs to follow on this)

 ### Image Version 1.8.3 Workaround